Please note: I will be out of town May 16 - 26. Orders received during that time will be shipped on May 29. Sorry for the inconvenience.

 We guarantee your complete satisfaction.
 If you are not completely happy with your purchase we will send you a replacement set free of charge or refund your order.

-These card packs are collated by hand by humans so occasionally there is an error.
-If your card pack is missing a card, let us know and we'll gladly make it up to you.
+Some of the card packs are collated by hand by humans so occasionally there is an error.
+If your card pack is missing a card, let us know and we'll gladly make it up to you by including extras in your next order or sending you the missing cards.
 Thank you for your understanding in these situations.